Colossus: The Forbin Project: Critical response

-For its New York release it received critical approval.
+For its New York release, the film received critical approval.
 Vincent Canby, critic for The New York Times, gave the film a positive review: "The film ... is no Dr. Strangelove, but it's full of surprising moments of humor and intelligence [...] an unpretentious science fiction film with a satiric point of view [...] a practically perfect movie to see when you want to go to a movie and have nothing special in mind."
 Dave Kehr, film critic for the Chicago Reader, also liked the film.
 He wrote "Above-average science fiction (1970), directed in functional hysteric style by Joseph Sargent ....
 The script, by James Bridges (who went on to write and direct The China Syndrome and Urban Cowboy), is literate and discreet but lacks an effective ending."
 The review aggregator website Rotten Tomatoes reports an 88% approval rating based on 8 reviews, with a weighted average of 7.4/10.

 In 1980, the film was second in Cinefantastiques list of the top films of the decade, after The Exorcist.
 Frederick S. Clarke, the magazine's editor, wrote that the film was "a superb adaptation of the D.F.
 Jones novel of world domination by a supercomputer, a perfect example that literate, thought-provoking science-fiction films need not be obscure, esoteric, or boring."

+A retrospective review in 2017 notes that Colossus was released two years after 2001: A Space Odyssey, and "is a movie of smaller scale but perhaps of more understandable consequences, one that may resonate more with viewers than the tripped-out events of 2001."
+It notes that perhaps it is relatively unknown today because there are no major movie stars in it, and nevertheless praises Eric Braeden's acting.
+It says, "If it weren’t for the cars and the aeroplanes shown, the film remains eerily as relevant today as it was nearly fifty years ago."